dotnet/AspNetCore.Docs/aspnetcore/security/cors.md

 The lambda takes a `CorsPolicyBuilder` object.
 You'll find a list of the [configuration options](#cors-policy-options) later in this topic.
 In this example, the policy allows cross-origin requests from `http://example.com` and no other origins.

-Note that CorsPolicyBuilder has a fluent API, so you can chain method calls:
+CorsPolicyBuilder has a fluent API, so you can chain method calls:

 [!code-csharp[](../security/cors/sample/CorsExample3/Startup.cs?highlight=3&range=29-32)]